 A third advantage of using bank payment rather than cards is that you can offer international customers payment in preferred and trusted local payment methods, e.g. SEPA in Europe, ACH in the US.

 Research has shown multiple advantages for businesses offering local payment methods, including an increase in sales volume.

 By accepting local payment methods, a business ultimately removes barriers and friction from their payment process, making it easier for international customers to purchase products or services.

-While GoCardless is not by definition an 'international payment gateway,' it fulfils similar functions, offering a local bank debit payment option in over 30 countries.
-These countries include the UK, Eurozone countries, the USA, Canada, Australia, and New Zealand.
+While GoCardless is not by definition an 'international payment gateway,' it fulfills similar functions, offering local bank payment options in over 30 countries.
+These countries include the UK, Eurozone countries, the Nordics, the USA, Canada, Australia, and New Zealand.